 AIRPORTSan Francisco International Airport has pioneered the practice of traveling well.
 Upgraded cleaning procedures, protective barriers, numerous hand sanitizer stations and mandated mask-wearing throughout the terminals protect your safety.

-EVENTSSpecial large gatherings may only be held outdoors and may not exceed 200 persons.
+EVENTSSpecial gatherings may only be held outdoors and may not exceed 25 persons.
+Starting April 1, outdoor festivals and sporting events can open with assigned seating and capacity restrictions.
 San Francisco Travel is working with City and State policymakers to establish guidelines for future events.
 For more information regarding upcoming Meetings & Conventions, please contact our Convention Sales department.

 San Francisco International Airport (SFO) and Transportation

 As San Francisco and the rest of the Bay Area reopens, the San Francisco International Airport (SFO) is looking to welcome visitors back and ensure that the safety and health of passengers is their top priority.
 In an effort to ensure that passengers feel comfortable traveling and workers safe, SFO continues to enhance the airport and their cleaning procedures.
 They have implemented the following health protocols: